emretiramis/SOC-Alerts/writeups/SOC140-PhishingMailDetected-SuspiciousTaskScheduler.md

 <img width="1366" height="951" alt="image" src="https://github.com/user-attachments/assets/def27248-2659-4bc7-a2e2-2ad5149c75c4" />
 <img width="1433" height="972" alt="image" src="https://github.com/user-attachments/assets/1866fd25-3dae-4992-94d2-7edf5fbba872" />
 <img width="1384" height="963" alt="image" src="https://github.com/user-attachments/assets/824ad021-9f6e-4f43-a0ab-e05f84db5e8e" />
+The investigation confirmed that the alarm was indeed part of a genuine phishing campaign.
+The PDF attachment was classified as malicious, and sandbox analysis revealed an attempt to establish Command and Control communication.
+However, log analysis did not detect any connection from within the corporate network to the relevant C2 infrastructure.
+Therefore, the event was assessed as True Positive, but it was concluded that the threat was successfully blocked and no signs of execution or infection were found.
 <img width="1359" height="935" alt="image" src="https://github.com/user-attachments/assets/9f18f50d-9791-49dc-aa56-504e5e30cab9" />
 <img width="1355" height="934" alt="image" src="https://github.com/user-attachments/assets/c7987d2c-12db-499d-a41b-cc6c22e376d1" />